polakowo/vectorbt/README.md

 A more advanced example can be found [here](examples/Bitcoin_DMAC.ipynb).

+## Motivation

+While other backtesting packages or even pandas may be sufficient to run a handful number of tests, they have their limits in testing large amounts of strategies and hyperparameters.
+Take pandas for example: while certain pandas functionality such as rolling windows is implemented in both Cython and Numba, it cannot be accessed within user-defined Numba code.
+Moreover, most pandas array operations are extremely slow compared to their NumPy counterparts.
+The idea behind vectorbt is to create a backtesting library that operates entirely on NumPy arrays and is powered by Numba.
+Thanks to the iterative nature of backtesting, you can either vectorize your code or simply wrap your loops with Numba and execute your strategy without leaving the compiled code.
+Finally, vectorbt doesn't force you to use anything (it's not a framework after all): every function and class was made just for convenience and can be easily replaced/extended.

 ## How it works?

 Each vectorbt class is a subclass of `np.ndarray` with a custom set of methods optimized for working with time series data.
 For example, the `Signals` class is a binary NumPy array supporting advanced binary operations.
 Each method is either vectorized or Numba compiled for best peformance; most of the times even a badly "looped" Numba is faster than vectorized NumPy though.
-Moreover, each object is stricly a 2-dimensional array, where first axis is index (time) and second axis are columns (features).
+Moreover, each class stricly accepts a 2-dimensional array, where first axis is index (time) and second axis are columns (features), and provides standardized methods for processing 2-dimensional data along first axis.
 Thus, similar to a `pd.DataFrame`, one can do a single operation to transform tons of columns simultaneously.
 This, for example, is the magic behind backtesting thousands of window combinations at once.

 For more details, check [tests](tests/Tests.ipynb).